mdo6180/CS112-Git-Interface/README.md

 <br>

 ### How to Use the File:
-1. Put git.py into your working directory.
+1. Put `git.py` into your working directory.
-2. Run the command python3 git.py in MacOS terminal or python git.py in Windows command prompt
+2. Run the command `python3 git.py` if you are using MacOS terminal or `python git.py` if you are using Windows command prompt.
-3. Initialize the git repository by using option 1
+3. Initialize the git repository by using option `1`